 Addiction professionals are concerned about xylazine because it complicates overdose response.
 While naloxone is still essential for reversing opioid overdoses, it doesn’t affect xylazine.
 This means:

 Whether you’re ready to make changes in your drug use or just need help with immediate health concerns, help is available.
-Healthcare providers increasingly understand how xylazine affects people and can offer several types of support.
+Healthcare providers increasingly understand how xylazine affects people and can offer:

 Seeking help might seem daunting, but numerous resources are available: